Leah Culver: Breaker

+Investments

 Culver has invested in technology such as Maker, a woman-led and minority-owned canned wine company, and Gowalla, a former Foursquare competitor turned augmented reality social application.

 Personal life

 Culver is from Minnesota.
-She resides in San Francisco, California with her Instagram-famous pug Mr. Wiggles.
+She resides in San Francisco, California with her pug Mr. Wiggles.

 In January 2020, Culver purchased 714 Steiner Street, the pink Painted Lady, for $3.55 million, well over its asking price.
 Culver purchased the home with the intention of renovating the property to its 130-year-old glory, while making the home more climate-friendly with the direction of architect David Armour.
-Culver created Instagram and Twitter profiles to share the progress on the historic building.
 She underestimated the amount of work required and in May 2022 put the house up for sale at the original purchase price.